Endogenous Heteroskedasticity in Linear Models: Empirical application

 \section{Empirical application}

 We apply the estimator to the study of the effect of public-sponsored training programs.
 As argued in \cite{LaLonde95}, public programs of training and employment are designed to improve participant's productive skills, which in turn would increase their earning potential and decrease dependency on social welfare benefits.
 We use data from the Job Training Partnership Act (JTPA) program, that has been extensively studied in the literature.
 For example, see \cite{Bloometal97} for a description, and \cite{AbadieAngristImbens02} for applications.
 The JTPA was a large publicly-funded training program that began funding in October 1983 and continued until late 1990's.
-We focus on the Title II subprogram, which was offered only to individuals with ``barriers to employment'' (long-term use of welfare, being a high-school drop-out, 15 or more recent weeks of unemployment, limited English proficiency, phsysical or mental disability, reading proficiency below 7th grade level or an arrest record).
+We focus on the Title II subprogram, which was offered only to individuals with ``barriers to employment'' (long-term use of welfare, being a high-school drop-out, 15 or more recent weeks of unemployment, limited English proficiency, physical or mental disability, reading proficiency below 7th grade level or an arrest record).
 Individuals in the randomly assigned JTPA treatment group were offered training, while those in the control group were excluded for a period of 18 months.
-Our interest lies in measuring the effect of a training offer and actual training on of participants' future earnings.
+Our interest lies in measuring the effect of actual training on of participants' future earnings.

 We use the database in \cite{AbadieAngristImbens02} that contains information about adult male and female JTPA participants and non-participants.
 Let $Z$ denote the indicator variable for those receiving a JTPA offer.
 Of those offered, 60\% completed the training; of those in the control group completion rate was less than 2\%.
-The dependent variable $Y$ is the logarithm of 30 month accumulated earnings (we exclude individuals without earnings), $Z$ is a dummy variable for the JTPA offer, $D$ is the endogenous dummy variable corresponding to the JTPA training, $X$ is a set of exogenous covariates contaning individual characteristics.\footnote{The variables used as detailed in the database are: sex hsorged black hispanic married wkless13 afdc age2225 age2629 age3035 age3644 age4554.} The parameter of interest is the effect of JTPA training on log earnings.
+The dependent variable $Y$ is the logarithm of 30 month accumulated earnings (we exclude individuals without earnings), $Z$ is a dummy variable for the JTPA offer, $D$ is the endogenous dummy variable corresponding to the JTPA training, $X$ is a set of exogenous covariates containing individual characteristics.
+The variables used as detailed in the database are: sex hsorged black hispanic married wkless13 afdc age2225 age2629 age3035 age3644 age4554.
+Note that there are then many covariates that will not allow us to implement a nonparametric strategy, and this serves for motivation for our parametric implementation.
+The parameter of interest is the effect of JTPA training on earnings.